-Close in bus parking and picnic areas are provided; however students should bring their own food and drink.
-For daylong trips the museum will work with school to combine the museum visit with a train ride or tour to the Garnet Mine to hunt for treasure.
+Close bus parking and picnic areas are provided; however students should bring their own food and drink.
+For daylong trips the museum will work with the school to combine the museum visit with a train ride or tour to a Garnet Mine to hunt for treasure.

 All of our facilities are handicap accessible.